vangelov/saganario/README.md

 # saganario

 When I first began writing unit tests for sagas using a standard framework such as `mocha`, I noticed that there was too much boilerplate that had to be written and it was tedious to test different code paths.
+Another problem was tests checked every yielded value and its order which made them too dependent on the saga implementation.
 I looked into some of the libraries created specifically for testing sagas but they didn't seem much better.

 `Saganario` tries to provide a compact and powerful way to unit test redux sagas.
 It can be used with any testing framework.